 Many people assume that tax-loss harvesting is a generic function, like the compounding of interest, and that all investment companies do it as well as any other.
 But Wealthfront research has demonstrated that not all tax-loss harvesting from automated investment services are alike.

-Wealthfront’s direct indexing service allows you to own all the stocks in a major index (like the S&P 500), while also harvesting losses they might generate.
+Wealthfront’s Stock-level Tax-Loss Harvesting service allows you to own all the stocks in a major index (like the S&P 500), while also harvesting losses they might generate.
 That means you can take advantage of the times individual stocks trade down, even when the overall index rises.
 Index funds and ETFs, like the ones you can buy from Vanguard, cannot provide this service, because investments that are structured as funds are prohibited by the Internal Revenue Code applicable to funds registered under Investment Company Act of 1940 from distributing tax losses to their shareholders.

 The table below compares just the after-tax benefits of daily tax-loss harvesting for a $100,000 account at Wealthfront, with the same portfolio invested with Vanguard:

 As you can see, for a $250 annual advisory fee (0.25% of $100,000), Wealthfront could deliver an additional $1,385 of net-of-fee, after-tax value per year from just tax-loss harvesting.
 Your actual benefit will depend on your tax rate, risk level and ability to use the benefit from all your harvested losses.
 Even if the losses generated from our tax-loss harvesting could only be applied to your annual $3,000 ordinary income limit, as is the case with some taxpayers, your annual net benefit using an assumed tax rate of 42.7% would be $1,0313.
-Keep in mind the benefits calculated do not include the additional benefits that could be realized from dividend based rebalancing and direct indexing.
+Keep in mind the benefits calculated do not include the additional benefits that could be realized from dividend based rebalancing and Stock-level Tax-Loss Harvesting.
 Clearly, your small Wealthfront annual advisory fee is money well-spent, for both convenience as well as for direct, dollars-in-your-pocket savings.